DavidJFelix/djf.io/src/content/docs/blog/example.md

 ### Shipping isn't as embarrassing as most people expect.

 I used to speak at conferences early in my career, and since, that has tapered off.
-I could say that changing jobs, COVID-19, moving, or getting married contributed, but that's not true.
+I could claim that changing jobs, COVID-19, moving, or getting married contributed, but that's not true.
 I stopped because my professional experience developed, and the standard I set for "what is conference worthy" went up.
 I have gatekept myself from speaking further in an unfair way.
 A byproduct of this post is renewing my commitment to speaking and writing in public.